Lingo (American game show): 2011 version

 Each team begins the game with nine numbers marked off on their own board.
 At the start of the show, a member of each team draws a Lingo ball, and the team with the higher number gets to play first.
 Unlike in previous versions, the number balls are on a rack and not in a hopper.
 If the ball is a number ball, it is also marked off as the tenth number on the team's board.
 If the ball is a stopper or a prize ball, no number is marked off.
 Also unlike the previous versions, the host gives a clue as to the word's meaning.
+Correct letters turn green instead of red.

-Correctly identifying words in round one earn $100, $200 in round two and $500 in round three.
+Correctly identifying words in round one earns $100, $200 in round two, and $500 in round three.
 Completing a five-number Lingo awards the same payouts as correct words in each round.
 When a new board is issued to a team, nine numbers are pre-marked.
 Three words each are played in rounds one and three, while four words are played in round two.
-The team with the most money after round three keeps it and plays Bonus Lingo.
+The team with the most money after round three wins the game, keeps the money, and plays Bonus Lingo.
 If a team is mathematically unable to catch up, the game ends once the balls have been drawn for the last word.

 In Bonus Lingo, the winning team has 90 seconds to correctly guess five words, receiving two letters in each word.
 The team wins the identical amount earned in the main game for the first correct word and that amount is then doubled for each additional correct word until the fifth one, which earns the team $100,000.
 The amount earned in Bonus Lingo is added to the team's total winnings.

 2023 version

 The 2023 revival does not use any bingo mechanics and consists only of word guessing.
-Each episode features two semi-final matches between two teams each, consisting of the following rounds:
+Each attempt on a word lasts ten seconds instead of five.
+Each episode features two semi-final matches between two teams each (starting in season 2, the first game has a defending championship team defending their title), consisting of the following rounds: